pnminh-org/cicd/README.md

 However, in large organizations, allowing a custom Jenkinsfile in each application repository can have its drawbacks.
 These include:

-Code vs. Jenkinsfile: The application team not only focuses on writing code that benefits users directly but also needs to ensure the quality and maintenance of the Jenkinsfile.
+* **Code vs. Jenkinsfile**: The application team must balance their focus on writing code for users with maintaining the quality and upkeep of the Jenkinsfile.

-Cumbersome Support: Supporting the CI/CD process at the organizational level becomes challenging because each team may have its own unique approach to the process.
+* **Cumbersome support**: Supporting organization-wide CI/CD process becomes challenging with teams using unique approaches.

-Enforcing Policies: Enforcing the company's policies for the CI/CD process, such as security scanning, becomes difficult as application teams are free to implement their own customized CI/CD workflows.
+* **Policy compliance**: Enforcing company policies for the CI/CD process, such as security scanning, becomes difficult as application teams are free to implement their own customized workflows.

-To address these challenges, organizations can consider using Jenkins shared libraries for their pipelines.
-However, this approach may still allow application teams to use their own Jenkinsfile and introduce undesired customizations.
+To tackle these challenges, Jenkins shared libraries can be used, but this approach may still allow application teams to utilize their own Jenkinsfile and introduce undesired customizations.

-To overcome these issues, the [Remote Jenkinsfile Provider](https://plugins.jenkins.io/remote-file/) plugin can be utilized.
-This plugin enables the usage of a centralized Jenkinsfile at the organization level, specifically within the "Organization folder" item in the Jenkins configuration.
-By adopting this approach, organizations can establish and enforce uniform CI/CD processes and policies across all applications throughout the organization, ensuring consistency and standardization.
+The [Remote Jenkinsfile Provider](https://plugins.jenkins.io/remote-file/) plugin may offer a solution to those issues.
+It enables a centralized Jenkinsfile with the `Organization Folder` and `MultiBranch` pipeline options in Jenkins.
+By adopting this approach, organizations can establish and enforce uniform CI/CD processes and policies across development teams, ensuring consistency and standardization.

 This article provides a comprehensive guide on establishing an organization-wide CI/CD pipeline using a centralized Jenkinsfile.
-We will explore the step-by-step process, starting with setting it up through the user interface (UI), and then seamlessly transitioning those steps into everything-as-code configurations.
+We'll cover the step-by-step process, starting with UI setup and transitioning seamlessly to everything-as-code configurations.

 ## Set up Jenkins server
 ### Installation options
-To showcase the process outlined in this article, we will expediently configure a local Jenkins server for testing purposes.
-Among the plethora of [installation options](https://www.jenkins.io/doc/book/installing/) at your disposal, containerization emerges as an outstanding choice owing to its remarkable advantages:
+We will use a local Jenkins server to showcase the process outlined in this article.
+Among many [installation options](https://www.jenkins.io/doc/book/installing/), containerization emerges as an outstanding choice owing to its remarkable advantages:

-* **Isolation and Portability**: Running Jenkins in a container provides a distinct environment, isolating it from the underlying host system.
-By encapsulating Jenkins and its dependencies within a container, it ensures consistent operation across different environments.
-This portability allows for easy migration and replication of the Jenkins setup, as the container can be deployed on any host system supporting the containerization platform.
+* **Isolation and Portability**: Running Jenkins in a container ensures consistent operation across different environments, allowing easy migration and replication on any host system supporting the containerization platform.

-* **Easy Deployment and Scalability**: Containerization streamlines the deployment process by having Jenkins and its dependencies packaged into a single container image, allowing for seamless deployment on any host system with the required container runtime.
-Furthermore, it facilitates effortless scaling by running multiple Jenkins instances, enabling horizontal scalability to handle increased workloads.
+* **Easy Deployment and Scalability**: Containerization simplifies deployment with a single container image and enables effortless scaling to handle increased workloads.

-* **Version Management and Rollbacks**: Jenkins container images can be versioned and tagged, simplifying tracking and enabling easy rollback to previous versions if necessary.
+* **Version Management and Rollbacks**: Jenkins container images can be versioned and tagged, facilitating easy tracking and rollback to previous versions.

-* **Dependency Management**: Containerization offers a self-contained environment for Jenkins and its dependencies.
-This eliminates conflicts or compatibility issues with other applications or libraries present on the host system.
-Additionally, it enables efficient management and isolation of specific plugin or tool versions required by Jenkins, ensuring consistent and reproducible builds.
+* **Dependency Management**: Containerization provides a self-contained environment, eliminating conflicts with other applications and allowing for efficient management of Jenkins dependencies.

-* **Resource Efficiency**: Containerization optimizes resource utilization.
-Jenkins containers can be configured with specific resource limits, such as CPU and memory, ensuring efficient utilization of system resources.
-This capability enables effective resource management, improved performance, and the ability to run multiple Jenkins instances on the same host without interference.
+* **Resource Efficiency**: Containers can be configured with specific resource limits, optimizing resource utilization and enabling multiple Jenkins instances on the same host.

-* **Easy Updates and Maintenance**: Containerization simplifies the process of updating or upgrading Jenkins.
-By updating the container image with the latest Jenkins version or applying patches, we can keep Jenkins up to date without impacting the host system.
-This streamlined approach to updates and maintenance tasks reduces the risk of disrupting the host environment or other applications running on it.
+* **Easy Updates and Maintenance**: Updating Jenkins becomes straightforward by updating the container image, reducing the risk of disrupting the host environment or other applications.

-In this article, we will utilize [Red Hat OpenShift Local](https://developers.redhat.com/products/openshift-local), a lightweight single-node Openshift cluster designed for local computer resources, to deploy Jenkins.
-OpenShift offers the core features of Kubernetes while providing enhanced security, integrated developer experience, and additional enterprise-focused functionalities that meet the requirements of many companies and organizations.

-You can follow this [link](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.5/html/getting_started_guide/installation_gsg) for step-by-step instructions on installing Red Hat OpenShift Local on your specific operating system platform.
+In this article, we will use [Red Hat OpenShift Local](https://developers.redhat.com/products/openshift-local), a lightweight single-node cluster for deploying Jenkins.
+OpenShift provides Kubernetes core features with enhanced security, integrated developer experience, and enterprise-focused functionalities.
+Follow this [link](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.5/html/getting_started_guide/installation_gsg) for step-by-step installation instructions tailored to your operating system.

 ### Installing Jenkins server using Helm chart
 To simplify the installation process further, we will leverage a Jenkins Helm chart developed by CloudBees.
 The Helm chart enables rapid installation with convenient customization options for easy configuration.
 ### Set up K8s cluster